alexkcode/PA434-Final-Spring2021/README.md

 # To Do

-- Expand on the definition of "Adequate housing is an important factorin a person’s wellbeing."
+- Expand on the definition of "Adequate housing is an important factor in a person’s wellbeing."
 - Research questions:
   - Directionality of relationship between "actual rent" and "Fair Market rent"
 - Data: